-According to a report on researchandmarkets.com, the global market for tours and activities reservations is expected to reach $266.7 trillion by 2027, making the experiential/adventure travel market one of the fastest-growing tourism segments.
+According to a report on researchandmarkets.com, the global market for tours and activities reservations is expected to reach $266.7 trillion by 2027.
+This will make the experiential/adventure travel market one of the fastest-growing tourism segments.

 Skift echoed those projections in a report that said “67 percent of opulent or well-to-do travelers want to spend their money on activities than a nicer hotel.
 Travelers are going beyond the concept of relaxation, leisure and traditional sightseeing.”

-In its most recent Experiential Travel Trends research, Tripadvisor said the hottest souvenir to bring back from a trip is a new skill, as travelers are learning different skills during trips abroad, enriching their lives beyond the trip.
+In its most recent Experiential Travel Trends research, Tripadvisor said the hottest souvenir to bring back from a trip is a new skill.
+This is due to the fact that travelers are learning different skills during trips abroad, enriching their lives beyond the excursion.
 Tripadvisor found that among American travelers, experiences like salsa dancing classes and surf lessons were hugely popular.

 “We’ve seen a 600 percent increase in the number of people taking our slow travel holidays since April,” Jones added.
-“Our customers are citing the desire for travel experiences that allow them to savor each moment, pausing in a variety of places to connect with local cultures and ecosystems for high quality, authentic and sustainable experiences.
-Slow travel is already taking off, and we expect the acceleration of the slow travel movement to be one of the defining trends of 2022.”
+“Our customers are citing the desire for travel experiences that allow them to savor each moment, pausing in a variety of places to connect with local cultures and ecosystems for high quality, authentic and sustainable experiences.”

 A sizable reason behind the surge in experiential travel is the preferences of millennials (defined as Americans born between 1980-1996) and Generation Z (those born from 1997 and after).
-According to Bloomberg, 86 percent of millennials want to travel for experience and culture, immersing themselves in their destination with 60 percent ranking authentic culture as essential.
-Along those lines, Eventbrite’s nationwide research of millennials showed 69 percent want to live one-of-a-kind experiences that let them get in touch with the culture of the places they visit.
+According to Bloomberg, 86 percent of millennials want to travel for experience and culture, immersing themselves in their destination, with 60 percent ranking authentic culture as essential.
+Along those lines, Eventbrite’s nationwide research of millennials showed 69 percent want to live one-of-a-kind experiences and get in touch with the culture of the places they visit.

 In 2019, Airbnb created Airbnb Adventures, where travelers were encouraged to take immersive adventures around the world.
 The company announced guest bookings by Generation Z for “Experiences” in Thailand increased by 228 percent.